Energy Efficiency and Conservation Block Grant

 In December 2009, Baltimore County was officially awarded $7,403,600 from the Department of Energy’s Energy Efficiency and Conservation Block Grant (EECBG) Program.
-The EECBG program is funded by the American Recovery and Reinvestment Act (Recovery Act).
-Funding is to assist U.S. cities, counties, and states to develop, promote, implement, and manage energy efficiency and conservation projects and programs designed to:
+The EECBG program is funded by the American Recovery and Reinvestment Act , or the Recovery Act.
+Funding is to assist United States cities, counties and states to develop, promote, implement, and manage energy efficiency and conservation projects and programs designed to:

 - Reduce fossil fuel emissions

 - Reduce the total energy use of the eligible entities

 - Improve energy efficiency in the transportation, building, and other appropriate sectors

 - Create and retain jobs

 Listed below are some of Baltimore County’s projects as approved by the United States Department of Energy.

 The former Giant Food retail space in Randallstown on Offutt Rd was renovated Leadership in Energy and Environmental Design (LEED) and energy efficient standards into a new campus of the Community College of Baltimore County (CCBC), a Workforce Development Center, and an office for the Baltimore County Department of Social Services.
 CCBC will have entry-level skilled trades in areas such as carpentry, plumbing, HVAC and electricity, as well as training in new fields related to energy, such as weatherization and solar energy.

 The Department of Energy supplied $1.1 million to "green" the renovations to LEED standards.
 Some of the LEED compliant and energy efficient renovations include high efficiency water heaters, low flow plumbing fixtures, low VOC paint, recycled content drywall and CFL and LED exit signs.
 A total of 81.1 percent of waste from construction and demolition was able to be recycled.